Alexlivtex/StockAnalyzer/README.md

 # StockAnalyzer
-This is a demo programm that used to learn quant for trading.
+This is a demo programm that used to learn quant for trading with machine learning skills.
+Author : Wei Li